epicmaxco/vuestic-ui/docs/component-implementation.md

 # What is left on the side
 We can't create perfect components, given time and resource constraints.
 So we'll have some drawbacks compared to adult frameworks, such as Vuetify or Quasar:
 * `vuestic-ui` won't be as feature rich.
 We want basic set of features for 1.0, which we can improve at later versions.
-* automated testing is out, but we want this eventually.
+* Automated testing is out, but we want this eventually.
+* Accessibility (a11y) takes low priority, but we still want it in places where it doesn't take too much effort.